Ngulu people: Traditional lifestyle

-Governmeent
+Government

 The Ngulu historically had no centralised governmental structure; instead, each small group was run autonomously by a notable matrilineage and was mostly linked via affinal ties and marriage alliances.
 These family relationships were reflected in the strong social ties of some matrilineages.
 A senior member of the primary matrilineage or the founder of the community, known as a kaya or mzi, served as its leader.
 Although they are currently referred to as tnfurna or mndewa, formerly local leaders known as zumbe held office.
 Although sons of former leaders occasionally held temporary positions, the majority of leadership succession was matrilineal.

 A reputation for involvement in slavery was bolstered by the fact that many Ngulu people actively participated in trade during the Arab trade period and occasionally took part in armed expeditions, which included the purchase and selling of captives.
 More ambitious but erratic leadership was fostered by this period of commerce and fighting, including a weak chief who was well-known in the area at Maskati in southern Ungulu.
 Much of the Ngulu lowlands was later conquered by a strong Lufuru, self-made leader-raider from Morogoro who demanded tribute from the other regions.